andomo3/BOXXXER/docs/design_system.md

 - Button labels use `accessibilityLabel`
 - Tap targets target 44x44 minimum
 - Icons use Expo vector icons for Android compatibility

+A lightweight design system was introduced early to prevent UI drift and to ensure new features could be added without rethinking spacing, hierarchy, or accessibility.